qrichert/deezconfigs/README.md

 - [x] **Command `status`**.
 - [x] **Command `diff`**.
 - [x] **Command `clean`**.
-- [ ] Warn or error if trying to `rsync` `link`ed config.
-If you do that it will empty the config files in the root.
-So add a check to `rsync` that ensures symlinks don't point at configs in root.
 - [ ] Think about allowing ignore files everywhere (i.e., never sync
       ignore files).
 - [ ] Proper verbose `--help` section.